 It isn’t qualifications that create a successful warehouse operative, rather their ability to work hard and excel within the warehouse setting.
 This means the job is accessible for a wide variety of people, from those just out of school to individuals looking for a change of occupation.

 While there are no set qualification requirements, having a few GCSEs, particularly if these are in Maths, English, and ICT will always help an application.

 One of the most sought-after qualifications to have for this role does not come from traditional education.
+And that makes it a great entry-level job for those who have no formal training or qualifications.
+Maybe your skills don't lie in academics or test taking - and that's not a problem for this kind of role.
 That being said, relevant training is always a good thing, and candidates who can show a prospective employer a forklift license will have the edge over the competition.

 Practical people, team players, and candidates filled with common sense make the perfect warehouse operatives.
 The ability to work both safely and quickly, while still paying attention to detail and accuracy are a warehouse recruiters’ dream combination.
 Being able to demonstrate verbal communication skills and excellent time management will only solidify the prospect as the perfect candidate.

 It is also important to note the physical element of this job.
 The hands-on aspect of the role means that employers will be looking for a candidate who is fit enough to lift heavy objects and operate heavy machinery safely.
 It’s likely you’ll be asked about your skills in your interview - take a look at our warehouse operative interview questions and answers to help you prepare.